 Always Test Your Recovery Seed Backups

-The recovery seed test is a one-time process and doesn’t take a long time.
+The recovery seed test is a one-time process that doesn’t take much time.

 Seed Test by Using a Second Hardware Wallet

 Although it is not mandatory, we strongly recommend buying a second hardware wallet.

 Not only you can test your recovery seed backup by recovering the seed on this second hardware wallet, but you can also store the second wallet in a different location.

 Then, if something happens to your HOUSE A (flood, fire), you have always immediate access to your second hardware wallet stored in HOUSE B.

 Seed Test by Using an Official Testing Recovery Tool

 You can simulate the real recovery process by using an official testing recovery tool.

 This process is often called as a dry-run recovery or a recovery check.